highcharts/node-export-server/README.md

 This is largely an automatic process.
 When running `npm install` you will be prompted to accept the license terms of Highcharts.js.
-Answering `yes` will pull the latest source from the Highcharts CDN.
+Answering `yes` will pull the latest source from the Highcharts CDN and put them where they need to be.

 However, if you need to do this manually run `node build.js`.